 19. Do a puzzle

 One of the hardest things about keeping kids busy after school during the day is the fact that if you’re home with them, they want you to participate!
 This is great, don’t get me wrong, but all parents can attest, there is only so much puppet-showing one can take.
 Not to mention a little thing called work.
 Thus, a puzzle is always a welcome activity because it’s something creative, fun, and educational that kids can carry out on their own.

 20. Play hallway soccer

 It doesn’t have to be soccer, but from experience, I’ve found it to be less destructive than other sports!
 Be sure to take the pictures off the wall, and use a soft, non-regulation soccer ball while you’re at it.
 Beyond that, don’t be surprised if your kids get wrapped up in an hour of dribbling and shooting through doorway goals.

 21. Do a scavenger hunt

 To really get the creative juices flowing, prepare a home-based scavenger hunt for your kids to embark upon.
 If you’re short on time, craft something based on how your house stands as-is, giving creative clues on your basic household items, like “I’m in the kitchen, and you’ll never eat me, but Scruffy the dog loves to greet me” for your stored dog snacks.
 (Check out our list of scavenger hunt clues for kids.)
 Or, if you have time to actually hide treats and trinkets, you can go that route as well.

 Having to change plans isn’t easy for anyone to deal with, but it becomes a lot more valuable if you’re able to adopt the attitude that things are as they have been dealt, and that there isn’t much that can be done other than to wait it all out.

-Whether it’s through one of the activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!
+Whether it’s through one of the after-school activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!